15 Nov 2025

 What causes a uPVC window to drop?

-Frequent use, structural settling, worn hinges, or temperature changes can cause misalignment.
+Frequent use, structural settling, or worn hinges and locking mechanisms.
+Temperature changes can also affect alignment.

 How can I identify a dropped uPVC window?